Difz25/ThirstSystem-BETA/README.md

 ### Reduce player's thirst

-You can get player's thirst using the `reduceThirst`  method. here's is an example:
+You can reduce player's thirst using the `reduceThirst`  method. here's is an example:

 ```php
     public function Example(string|Player $player, int $amount): void {